-Professional Development Follow Up/Evaluation Survey 2014 Each participant is required to complete this survey after classroom implementation of skills acquire through a training that impacts student performance and/or is 10 or more hours.
+11-28 014 Each participant is required to complete this survey after classroom implementation of skills acquired through a training that impacts student performance and/or is 10 or more hours.
 This survey is completed electronically in PGS.
 Inservice points are not awarded until this survey is completed.
-Planning This training met my individual needs for professional development (PDP) or my professional g interests.
-Not at all Somewhat Definitely rowth 2.
-This training focused on one or more of the following: the State Standards, Common Core Standards, subject content, teaching methods, technology, assessment & data analysis, classro management, leadership training, or school safety.
-Yes oom 3.
-Describe how this training relates to your teaching assignment or other job requirements.
-Learning Did the trainer model effective teaching practices such as practice of skills, feedback to you on performance, and/or teaching the class using the same techniques and strategies you would be with students, etc. Yes Describe how the training objectives reflect the objectives listed in your IPDP and explain how content you received through this training relates to you as a teacher or other staff member. the Did the facilitator use the technology tools that were appropriate for the skills being taught?
-Yes No Implementing Describe specific examples of how you have used what you learned in this training with your st in your classroom or in your other job requirements. udents 8.
-Describe specific examples of how you have used what you learned in this training with your st in your classroom or in your other job requirements.
-Yes No udents I plan to apply newly learned knowledge and/or skills in my work environment.
-Yes No As a follow-up, your facilitator assigned an implementation project.
-Describe your specific proje tell how it impacted student performance in your classroom. ct and Evaluating 11.
-Describe the evaluation methods used to document changes in student performance resulting this training. from 40 Here you have been involved in any action measure of stranging from an experience (10.0) of a 1.1
+5 Planning 1.
+This training met my individual needs for professional development (PDP) or my professional growth interests.
+Not at all Somewhat Definitely 2.
+This training focused on one or more of the following: the State Standards, Common Core Standards, subject content, teaching methods, technology, assessment & data analysis, classroom management, leadership training, or school safety.
+Yes No 3.
+Describe how this training relates to your teaching assignment or other job requirement nts.
+Learning 4.
+Did the trainer model effective teaching practices such as practice of skills, feedback t Ð you on your performance, and/or teaching the class using the same techniques and strategie you would be using with students, etc. Yes No 5.
+Describe how the training objectives reflect the objectives listed in your IPDP and exp lain how the content you received through this training relates to you as a teacher or other staff member.
+6. Did the facilitator use the technology tools that were appropriate for the skills being taught?
+Yes No Implementing 7.
+Describe specific examples of how you have used what you learned in this training with your students in your classroom or in your other job requirements. :h 8.
+Describe specific examples of how you have used what you learned in this training with h your students in your classroom or in your other job requirements.
+Yes No 9.
+I plan to apply newly learned knowledge and/or skills in my work environment.
+Yes No 10.
+As a follow-up, your facilitator assigned an implementation project.
+Describe your spe- project and tell how it impacted student performance in your classroom. cific Evaluating 11.
+Describe the evaluation methods used to document changes in student performance resulting from this training.
+12. Have you been involved in any action research stemming from or associated with the